19 Children’s Books About Diversity

 What is diversity in children’s books?

-And it comes in many forms – that’s the beauty of it.
+And diversity comes in so many different forms — that’s the beauty of it.

 Representation allows your child to see themselves (and others) as worthy of acceptance.